AIR ASSAULT OPERATIONS

 - Disposition of the 120-mm mortars depends on the ability to displace the tubes and ammunition.
 The M1100 trailer indigenous to light and special operation forces may meet this requirement.

 c.
-All other mission analysis factors are in FM 90-4 and are not unique to mechanized forces deployed in this role.
+All other mission analysis factors are in FM 90-4 and are not unique to the SBCT infantry battalion.

-As with all air assault operations, the battalion task force is organized to meet METT-TC and operational considerations.
+As with all air assault operations, the SBCT is organized to meet METT-TC and operational considerations.

-The OPORD should reflect detailed planning for actions of the entire force, not only the air assault element but also the battalion task force (-) or battalion task force (-) stay-behinds.
+The OPORD should reflect detailed planning for actions of the entire force, not only the air assault element but also the SBCT stay-behinds.
 This planning should emphasize command and control relationships, operational restrictions due to limited numbers of dismounted infantry, and linkup procedures.
-Should the battalion task force (-) or its combat equipment be tasked to perform linkup operations with its deployed infantry, operation and maneuver control of its combat vehicles must be planned carefully.
-Battalion task force (-) combat vehicles can be used for feints and deception operations prior to linkup with their deployed forces.
+Should the SBCT or combat equipment of the battalions be tasked to perform linkup operations with their deployed infantry, operational issues of time, place, method of linkup, and change of command for operation and maneuver control of the combat vehicles must be carefully planned.
+The air assault force combat vehicles may be used for feints and deception operations prior to linkup with their deployed forces.

-The battalion task force commander and staff should review the following planning considerations during the military decision-making process leading to an air assault operation.
+The SBCT commander and staff should review the following planning considerations during the MDMP leading to an air assault operation.

 The primary enemy tactics against air assault operations can be broken down into four major areas: